The governing organs of the United Evangelical Mission are established in the Constitution:

 The Regional Assemblies are organised as committees of the General Assembly.
 Each of these regional assemblies consists of the General Assembly delegates from that region along with additional delegates from the region.
-The Regional Assemblies meet once every two years, in the off-years of the General Assembly.
+The Regional Assemblies meet in the off-years of the General Assembly.

 The UEM Constitution allows for a maximum of seven Executive Secretaries, who together with the General Secretary comprise the Management Team.

-The regional work for Africa and Asia takes place in two locations: in Wuppertal and Dar es Salaam (Tanzania) for Africa, and in Wuppertal and Medan (Indonesia) for Asia.
+The regional work for Africa and Asia takes place in two locations: in Wuppertal and Dar es Salaam (Tanzania) for Africa, and in Wuppertal and Pematangsiantar (Indonesia) for Asia.
 The regional offices are headed by the Executive Secretary for Africa and the Executive Secretary for Asia, respectively each of these Executive Secretaries has Deputy Executive Secretaries who are appointed in Wuppertal.
-The offices in Dar es Salaam and Medan each have their own additional Deputy Executive Secretaries, each of whom has their own Programme Officer.
-The offices in Africa and Asia are primarily responsible for planning and implementing joint programmes.
+The offices in Dar es Salaam and Pematangsiantar each have their own additional Deputy Executive Secretaries, each of whom has their own Program Officer.
+The offices in Africa and Asia are primarily responsible for planning and implementing joint programs.

-The Training and Empowerment Division will have its international training programmes expanded further, above all in the areas of Missiology and Leadership.
-The Training and Empowerment Division also encompasses the UEM's international working areas of work with women, scholarships, the volunteer programme, and the international youth programmes.
+The Training and Empowerment Division will have its international training programs expanded further, above all in the areas of missiology and leadership.
+The Training and Empowerment Division also encompasses the UEM's international working areas of work with women, scholarships, the volunteer program, and the international youth programs.

 Two programme divisions are responsible for the subject areas of Evangelism and Justice, Peace, and the Integrity of Creation.